Deltaximity/portfolio-v4/portfolio-v4/src/data/content/hotspot-app.md

 ## Development
 Talk about the technologies and tools used, such as your chosen programming languages, frameworks, and libraries.
 - Address any challenges encountered and how they were overcome.

+## Testing
-- Testing: Describe the testing phase, including usability testing, bug fixing, and performance optimization.
+Describe the testing phase, including usability testing, bug fixing, and performance optimization.

+## Launch
-- Launch: Outline the deployment process and any plans for monitoring user feedback and app performance.
+Outline the deployment process and any plans for monitoring user feedback and app performance.

 # Key Features and Functionalities